Original Run: January 11, 2018 - April 5, 2016 Number of Episodes: 13 Genre: Drama Based on the Series Created By: Kana Akatsuki

 I suppose the best place to start would be to follow up with something I said earlier.
 As I stated, Violet Evergarden had two endings, and the actual one was the weaker of the two.

 By weak, I don’t mean bad.
 The real ending to Violet Evergarden was fine, it made sense, and it wasn’t forced in.
-To be honest, all the signs this show gave indicated the story would end up in the position it did.
+All the signs this show gave indicated the story would end up in the position it did.
 And it also had everything that made this series great.

 The ending did focus on the characters and what they were going through.
-In many ways, the events of the climax weren’t essential, and that was apparent in the comparatively lackluster nature of what was happening.
+In many ways, the events of the climax weren’t essential, which was apparent in the comparatively lackluster nature of what was happening.

 Violet was an elite soldier during the war.
 Many considered her to be a weapon and not a human.
 With that setup, yeah, she could dominate any fight she was in.
 But by and large, the show never focused on the combat side of her military training.
 This was not an action series, and it never pretended to be one.
 That notwithstanding, this ending got a bit action-y.